Reviews You Can Rely On

 Entering and Exiting

 Boots with tongues, or “three-piece” style, are easier to get into than two-piece boots or boots that feature an “alpine wrap.”
 Among the three-piece boots, we found the low-cuffed, super flexible ultralight boots easiest to get on and off.
-The Dalbello Quantum Asolo Factory, Fischer Transalp Pro, and both versions of the Scarpa Maestrale (RS and XT) open wide.
-The Lange, Atomic Hawx, and Tecnica Pro Tour, predictably, are the hardest to get in and out of.
+The Dalbello Quantum, Fischer Transalp Pro, and Carbon, both F1 models, Scarpa Maestrale RS open wide.
+The Lange and Tecnica Pro Tour, predictably, are the hardest to get in and out of.
 We would be reluctant to choose these lattermost boots for an expedition or multi-day use, where you'll be getting in and out of the boot while in a tent.
+With the overlap touring boots, remember that you can activate the walk-mode for greater ease in getting them on and off.
+Overlap touring boots are easier to get on and off than overlap resort boots because of the walk mode.

 Credit: Jediah Porter